krhablutzel/srip-bootcamp/README.md

 # srip-bootcamp

-Creating a website to introduce some rising high school seniors to RStudio and the Tidyverse!
+This summer, I'm running a Data Science bootcamp for rising high school seniors in NCSSM's Summer Research & Innovation Program.
+This website will host my instructional material.